cpbotha/cpbotha.github.io/content/posts/2006-02-08-yet-another-reason-to-join-the-swedish-fan-club.md

 See [this Guardian article][1] for more details.

-Let&#8217;s hope that the rest of Europe follows in short order.
+Let’s hope that the rest of Europe follows in short order.

  [1]: http://www.guardian.co.uk/oil/story/0,,1704954,00.html?gusrc=rss